Chester Probate Attorney

 • Determining what liabilities exist for the estate, including loans and debts that must be paid

-• Distributing assets according to the wishes set forth in the will
+• Distributing assets according to the wishes stated in the will

 Settling an estate through probate is a fairly simple process, but even the simplest things can be challenging when you are grieving your spouse’s death.
 The team at Mack & Mack Attorneys can assist you with probate administration whether you have questions about: